tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Installations, setups and usage.md

 ### Forward the ports

-run two commands each in separate terminal window:
+Run in the same terminal window:
 ```
 kubectl -n mlflow port-forward svc/mlflow 5000:5000
 ```

+Open a new terminal window and run:

 ```
 kubectl port-forward svc/ml-pipeline-ui -n kubeflow 8080:80